How Alcohol Disrupts Your Brain’s Natural Feel-Good Chemicals

 That process is called tolerance.
 A person may need more alcohol for the same relaxed feeling, or may drink just to feel normal.
 The party cooler packed with cans can look social from the outside, yet the next morning may bring flat mood, shaky motivation, and a hard-to-name dread.

 Alcohol lowers natural happiness when everyday rewards stop landing with the same force.
 Poor sleep, irritability, low motivation, and reduced pleasure can all fit the rebound-adaptation cycle.
-Heavy alcohol use is associated with roughly a 2- to 3-fold higher risk of major depressive disorder in epidemiological research, according to a review on alcohol use disorder and depression source.
+Heavy alcohol use is associated with roughly a 2- to 3-fold higher risk of major depressive disorder in epidemiological research, according to a review on alcohol use disorder and depression the NIH.

 Related sleep effects are covered in why alcohol makes you tired.